full control of your digital advertising. Try Free for 14 Days

 Let’s assume you run programmatic ads on Epom white-label DSP.
 You connect the DSP to your SSP platform.
 When your SSP sends bid requests to your DSP, it includes information about site categories.

-For example, you want the DSP to bid only on impressions shown on sports media that create content for American football fans.
+For example, you want the DSP to bid only on impressions shown on sports media that create relevant content for American football fans.
 To configure contextual targeting during your campaign setup, you’ll use the Extensions Filter feature.

 Extensions filter in Epom DSP for contextual targeting